cloudfoundry-incubator/push-apps/README.md

 # Push Apps

-A jar that pushes apps to CF for PCF Metrics
+A jar that pushes apps to CF for PCF Metrics.
+It is configured using a YAML configuration file, and is designed to make it easy to push a suite of apps and set up related services and security groups as well as running migrations.
+It was originally developed by the PCF Metrics team.

 ## Usage